 What if we had a different perspective regarding our time of the month?
-What if we allowed ourselves to focus on how much power our cycles have?
-We might realize that our cycles offer us hopes, dreams, and goals?
+What if we allowed ourselves to focus on how much power our cycles have to change our lives for the better?
+We might realize that our cycles offer us hope, dreams and goals?
 In recognizing (and focusing on) the inherent power of our cycles, we have the ability to harness that energy.
-And in essence, to grow as individuals and women and achieve our dreams.
+And in essence, we can grow as individuals and women and achieve our dreams.

 Overcoming the menstrual cycle taboo

 The menstrual cycle is undeniably a very powerful time.
 It can cause irritability, pain and a wide array of discomfort.
 But it doesn’t have to be that way.
-In fact, discussing and celebrating the female body could provide more resources for common female complaints.
+Simply discussing and celebrating the female body opens up more resources for common complaints.
 With resources and knowledge, we can also remove the menstrual cycle taboo.

 Monica R. from New Jersey said her period wreaks havoc on her body.
-This results in two weeks of migraine headaches.
-She also experiences a flow so heavy she is chronically anemic and sometimes needs iron administered intravenously.
+She suffers from two weeks of migraine headaches and a flow so heavy she is chronically anemic.
+She sometimes needs iron administered intravenously.

 Perhaps a large part of the discomfort of the menses is a direct result of our diminishing it.
-We think of it as a battle and we work on “powering through”.
-We hide from/avoid this very beneficial and necessary bodily function.
+We think of it as a battle and we work on “powering through.”
+We hide from and avoid this very beneficial and necessary bodily function.

 Working with our cycles to heal—physically and emotionally

-Depending on the severity of PMS symptoms and how you perceive your cycle, it can be seen as a nuisance or even as an empowering event that brings new beginnings.
-When we overcome the menstrual cycle taboo, the goal is that it will be the latter.
+Depending on the severity of PMS symptoms and how you perceive your cycle, it can be seen either as a nuisance or as an empowering event that brings new beginnings.
+When we overcome the menstrual cycle taboo, we open more opportunities for the latter.

-On the other hand, Evelina Vivianne, New Jersey nutrition and skin therapist specializing in hormonal health, said she looks forward to her period each month.
+On the other hand, Evelina Vivianne, New Jersey nutrition and skin therapist specializing in hormonal health looks forward to her period each month.
 “I feel cleansed and renewed after.
 I also feel a sense of calm and wisdom after.”

-Sarah said, “Uncomfortable PMS symptoms equal our body telling us to slow down.”
+Sarah Berkman, herbalist and owner of Gather Tea Shop and community space said, “Uncomfortable PMS symptoms equal our body telling us to slow down.”

 Most times, these symptoms are a direct result of stress, Sarah said (which is another trigger for the fight-or-flight response).

-During her class, Sarah talked about how the menstrual cycle works.
-How the menstrual cycle works is something that is severely missing in many sex education classes.
-A discussion on how women can work with its hormonal ups and downs to be more productive and to heal not only stress is lacking.
-This lack is one reason for the menstrual cycle taboo.
-The lack of knowledge, due to the sometimes improper teaching of the menstrual cycle, can also result in other physical ailments.
+During a recent class on the menstrual cycle, Sarah talked about how women’s bodies work.
+The detailed mechanics of the menstrual cycle is something that is severely missing in many sex education classes.
+A discussion on how women can work with the hormonal ups and downs to be more productive and heal themselves is lacking.
+The menstrual cycle taboo, due to the sometimes improper teaching of the menstrual cycle, can also result in other physical ailments.

 How our cycles work

 Everything menses begins in the uterus, which is a place of origin and growth.
-If there is an obstruction in the Baou Mai, the channel that runs from the uterus to the heart, it can cause things like dysmenorrhea (painful, heavy flow) and fibroids.
+Sarah explained that if there is an obstruction in the Baou Mai, the channel that runs from the uterus to the heart, it can cause things like dysmenorrhea (painful, heavy flow) and fibroids.

-There are hormonal sequences or phases that regulate the menstrual cycle.
+These are the hormonal sequences or phases that regulate the menstrual cycle.

 - Follicular phase

-- This phase takes place from the time you start bleeding to when your ovaries begin to ovulate, or release an egg.
+- This phase takes place from the time you start bleeding to when your ovaries begin to ovulate (release an egg).
 This phase brings a spike in testosterone, a decrease in estrogen and a burst of energy.

 - This is when a follicle ruptures and an egg is released, primarily for reproduction if sperm in present.
 During this phase, your mind may become sharper and you experience an increased libido.